tulma95/reaktor-junior-pre-assignment/README.md

 ## How to install and run

-Clone repository to your computer
+Clone repository to your computer and move to it

 ```
 git clone https://github.com/tulma95/reaktor-junior-pre-assignment
+cd reaktor-junior-pre-assignment
 ```

 Install dependencies and create frontend build

 ```
-cd reaktor-junior-pre-assignment
 npm run build
 ```